guerrero-fj/pnw_rivers-umpqua/README.md

 # pnw_rivers-umpqua
-Data and analysis for a 1500 year record analysis in Loon Lake, OCR
+Data and analysis for a 1500-year sediment record in Loon Lake, OCR